 You could also reapply for an order for protection if a new incident of domestic abuse occurs after you are denied the order.

 If you believe the judge made an error of law, you can talk to someone at a domestic violence organization or a lawyer about the possibility of an appeal.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.

 If the abuser violates the order, you can call the police, even if you think it is a minor violation.
-It is a crime and contempt of court if the abuser knowingly violates the order in any way.
+It can be a crime and contempt of court if the abuser violates the order in any way.
 A judge can punish someone for being in contempt of court.
-An abuser can be arrested, fined, jailed and ordered to participate in counseling or other appropriate programs.
-The order for protection is violated if the abuser does not follow every provision in the order.
+An abuser can be arrested, fined, jailed and ordered to participate in counseling or other appropriate programs.*

 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.
 It is also important to have a copy of the order with you at all times.

 You may file civil contempt charges against the abuser for violating the OFP, even if the police don’t make an arrest or file criminal charges.
 Civil charges may be filed in the same court that issued your order.

 Make sure a police report is filled out, even if no arrest is made.
 If you have legal documentation of all violations of the order it will help you have the order extended or modified.

 Only a judge can modify or extend an order for protection.
 You will have to go back to the court where the order was issued, and file a motion to modify the order with the clerk of court.
 The abuser will have the opportunity to be present at this hearing.
 If you would like to extend your order, remember to file a motion at the court before the original order expires.